sigasi/sigasi_training/doc/HandOuts.md

 ### Import (non-Sigasi) project + setup libraries

-* First: Check that your are VHDL 2008 mode
+* First: Check that your are in VHDL 2008 mode
 * **File > Import...**
 * **Sigasi > Import a VHDL project**, **Next \>**
 * **Browse...** to `vunit_example`, **Finish**